bddwithTim/hm-automation/README.md

 ## Configuration

-There are 2 configurations for this project:
+There are 2 configurations in this automation repository:
-* `config.yaml` - contains the generic configuration for the project.
+* `config.yaml` - contains the generic configuration for the test automation.
 * `choice_dtc.yaml` - contains the specific configuration for the choice-dtc domain.

 #### `config.yaml`